-Temporarily restricted net assets generally result from contributions and other inflows of assets, the use of which is limited by donor-imposed stipulations that either expire by passage of time or can be fulfilled and removed by actions of the Foundation pursuant to those stipulations.
+Net assets with donor restrictions generally result from contributions and other inflows of assets, the use of which is limited by donor-imposed stipulations that either expire by passage of time or can be fulfilled and removed by actions of the Foundation pursuant to those stipulations.
+Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
+Generally, the donors of these assets permit the Foundation to use the income earned on these assets for general or specific purposes.